 The 3DO was an exciting system which was hugely hyped but ultimately failed.
 So what does a list of the best 3DO games look like?
 Read on to find out!

 The 3DO as a system and concept was always going to be a gamble.
-Systems were not produced by the 3DO company, instead licenced to electronics manufacturers to produce their own versions of the hardware.
-This resulted in higher console costs to the consumer, but made it a potentially attractive proposition to the manufacturers.
+Systems were not produced by the 3DO company, instead licenced electronics manufacturers produced their own versions of the hardware.
+This resulted in higher console costs to the consumer but made it a potentially attractive proposition to the manufacturers.

 Ultimately the system failed due to not only this concept but also being released slightly in advance of the all-conquering Sony PlayStation.
 However, the 3DO certainly played its part in video gaming history by introducing slick 3D games and FMV to the console gamer.

 Here are the best 3DO games ever made, but before you start, be sure to check out the best 3DO emulators after you’ve finished this article to find out what to use to play some of these classic titles.